 Traweek, Virginia, and Malcolm Wardlaw.
 “Freedman’s Savings and Trust Bank Passbook and Dividend Repayment Records.”
 Journal of Slavery and Data Preservation 3, no. 1 (2022). https://doi.org/10.25971/7jn5-5×58.

-“Societal Trust and Financial Market Participation: Evidence from the Freedman’s Savings Bank“ (With Malcolm Wardlaw)
+“Societal Inequality and Financial Market Participation: Evidence from the Freedman’s Savings Bank“ (with Malcolm Wardlaw)

 Revise and Resubmit, Review of Financial Studies

 Using a unique set of linked records from the Freedman’s Savings Bank, we examine how depositors react to an evolving financial crisis, and how this behavior impacts policy makers’ goals of increased financial participation.
 We find that the target Black depositor responds similarly to White depositors in nationwide panics but more slowly in environments where bank-specific information is present, with White depositors twice as likely to close their accounts before the bank’s failure and disproportionate losses born by community organizations.
 Our results demonstrate how the structure of simple financial institutions can create systematic disadvantages for minority communities.

 Revise and Resubmit, Journal of Banking & Finance

 Using a detailed depositor arrival data from the Freedman’s Savings Bank, we examine how social unrest impacts policy makers’ goals of increased financial participation and economic integration for minorities.
 We find that events that imperil public safety also decrease participation in banks.
 Alternatively, events that increase social stability increase the arrival of new depositors at the bank.
 We show that these differences in participation occur along racial lines during violent events.
 Our results demonstrate how social conditions can alter participation in the banking system.